root-project/root/documentation/users-guide/Introduction.md

 <http://root.cern.ch/root/Availability.html>.
 You have a choice to
 download the binaries or the source.
 The source is quicker to transfer since it is only \~22 MB, but you will need to compile and link it.
-The binaries compiled with no degug information range from \~35 MB to \~45 MB depending on the target platform.
+The binaries compiled with no debug information range from \~35 MB to \~45 MB depending on the target platform.

 The installation and building of ROOT is described in Appendix A: